vicliv/DTE/README.md

 ### 1. Install the required packages

-You will need to install [ADBench](https://arxiv.org/abs/2206.09426), which will have all the dependency you need for this project.
+You will need to install [ADBench](https://arxiv.org/abs/2206.09426) and torchvision for this project.
 Python needs to be version 3.8+.
+ADBench has already most of the dependencies needed.

 To install all packages, run the following command:

 `
-pip install adbench
+pip install -r requirements.txt
 `

-Note: this is not necessary to run only the deep diffusion models.
+Note: this is not necessary to run only the diffusion models.
 You would only needs:
 - numpy
 - torch
 - scikit-learn
+- scipy

 ### 2. Download the ADBench Datasets